-Due to COVID-19, Brookdale Community College is conducting placement assessments online.
+Brookdale Community College is conducting placement assessments in person on a walk-in basis in the testing center on the Lincroft campus or by appointment at a Higher Education Center.
+If you have any questions, please email testing at email@example.com.
 Students are assessed in Foundational Studies Skills: Reading, Writing, and Mathematics.
-If you have not yet been admitted to Brookdale, please contact the Office of Admissions at 732-224-1857, otherwise please see below for further information and directions.
+If you have not be admitted to Brookdale, please contact the Office of Admissions at 732-224-1857, otherwise please see below for further information.

 Placement/Foundational Skills Testing